zhongfly/Action-Build/README.md

-# Apk-Build
+# Action-Build
-Using github action to build some app for Android.
+Using github action to build applications